pipi0425/ping-test/README.md

 # ping-test

+## 2020/01/20 update:
+This was the tool I wrote for daily usage in the company.
+I've left the company after the 4-month internship so generally this is no longer useful.
+I just keep this project to record what I've done and as a reference if I need to write batch scripts in the future...

+## General Info
 tool created when working as helpdesk technician at Bulk Barn Foods Limited

 This is a batch script to ping a list of ips - used to check online status of the firewall of each store.